Home

 4. Conducting a Comparative Analysis

-We created low-fidelity prototypes to test basic functionality and gather initial user feedback.
+We created low-fidelity prototypes to test basic functionality and gather initial user feedback through the Wizard of Oz technique.
 This helped us refine our approach before moving on to more detailed designs.

 Low-Fidelity Prototype